Canal des Pangalanes: Use

 Canal des Pangalanes is used by local people: Some of them use canoes for travel and make their homes along its banks.
 Ferries run up and down navigable areas transporting items such as wood, charcoal, dried fish and other produce.
 Many local people rely upon the canal for and, for some of them, it is their only means of travel.
 The canal provides fish for the locals, and cassava is grown along its banks.
 Coffee factories exist along the canal.
 Some areas have white, sandy beaches.

 A floating museum comprising a library was established in 1999 with the University of Toamasina and the University of Fianarantsoa with the collaboration of the University of Madagascar's Museum of Art and Archaeology operated by the University of Antananarivo.

 1980s renovations

 After use of the canal decreased, a large project in the 1980s restored and renovated it.
 The rehabilitation project included dredging areas overrun with silt, the operation of a cargo service enabled by the purchase of a fleet of tug barges, and the construction of warehouses.
 By 2011 the tug barges were observed to be no longer in use and the warehouses were empty.
 The tug barges are stored near the pier in Toamasina, where they are rotting.
+Still, 400 km had been renovated for the transport of goods & passagers.

 Pollution

-An oil refinery south of Toamasina contributes to pollution in that area of the canal, as evidenced by hyacinths covered with grey-colored slime.
+An oil refinery south of Toamasina contributed to pollution in that area of the canal, as evidenced by hyacinths covered with grey-colored slime.